 Capturing and structuring common knowledge from the real world to make it available to computer systems is one of the foundational principles of IBM Research .
 The real-world information is often naturally organized as graphs (e.g., world wide web, social networks) where knowledge is represented not only by the data content of each node, but also by the manner these nodes connect to each other.
 For example, the information in the previous sentence could be represented as the following graph:

 Graph representation of knowledge is a powerful tool to capture information around us and enables the creation of Knowledge Bases (KBs) encompassing information as Knowledge Graphs (KGs) so computer systems can efficiently learn from.

-Being able to process information embedded within knowledge graphs natively is part of IBM Research effort to create the foundations of Trusting AI ,1 where we build and enable AI solutions people can trust.
+Being able to process information embedded within knowledge graphs natively is part of IBM Research effort to create the foundations of Trustworthy AI ,1 where we build and enable AI solutions people can trust.

 IBM Research is particularly interested in the task of knowledge transfer from a Knowledge Graph to a more accessible, human-readable modality, such as text.
 Text is a natural medium for us humans to acquire knowledge by learning new facts, new concepts, new ideas.

 In new work being presented at EMNLP’20,2 a team of IBM researchers explored how to create a learning bridge between text and knowledge bases by enabling a fluid transfer of information from one modality to another.3

 A version of our EMNLP’20 paper can be found on arXiv.
 The team is composed of Pierre Dognin, Igor Melnyk, Inkit Padhi, Cicero Nogueira dos Santos (now at AWS AI), and Payel Das.